 This is extracted by sweeping the frequency applied to the SSBM using a network analyzer.
 The roll-off in converted power measured at high optical pump powers corresponds to a distortion of our microwave resonator due to finite absorption of the superconductor resulting in nonlinear behaviour, as well as drift in our triple-resonance condition during measurement.

 From efficiency and linewidth measurements, we can extract the microwave-optical coupling rate ($g_{eo}$) and cooperativity (C) in order to understand the coherence of our system, given $C=\frac{4g_{eo}^2n_{-}}{\kappa_+\kappa_m}$.
-We find that the $g_{eo}/2\pi\approx945$ Hz with cooperativity up to 1.16\%.
+Here, $n_{-}=\frac{\kappa_{-,e}}{\kappa_-^2/2}\frac{P_{pump}}{\hbar\omega_-}$ is our intra-cavity photon number corresponding to the red optical pump for input power $P_{pump}$ and optical (extrinsic) decay rate $\kappa_{-(,e)}=70 $ (48.5) MHz.
+The loss rate of the blue optical signal field is described by $\kappa_{+}= 90$ MHz, and the pump-power dependent decay of the microwave signal field is described by $\kappa_m>7$ MHz (values reported in Extended Data Fig. \ref{fig:mw-nonlinearity}a).
+We find that the $g_{eo}/2\pi\approx945$ Hz and measure cooperativity up to 1.16\%. \\